Dried blood spot testing: how does it work?

 Can all blood tests be performed with dried blood spot testing?

-Dried blood spot testing is only suitable for certain types of blood tests, such as Homed-IQ’s COVID-19 Antibody Test.
+Dried blood spot testing is only suitable for certain types of blood tests, such as Homed-IQ’s Blood Sugar Test.
 However, all Homed-IQ blood tests use a finger prick method for obtaining the blood sample, eliminating the need to visit a doctor for a venous blood draw.

 What is dried blood spot testing used for?